 Meal Planning and Preparation

 It takes a lot of hard work to plan out healthy meals and prepare them.
 I’m so grateful to my wife as she has set up a spreadsheet that lists every meal for the week to come.
-From smoothie and shakes to dinners and everything in between.
+From smoothies and shakes to dinners and everything in between.
 I’m not so sure I’d be where I’m at now if it weren’t for her taking the initiative with planning and cooking.

 It’s a difficult thing to find meals that we enjoy but are also healthy.
 Yes, there are plenty of healthy options which don’t require a whole lot of prep.
 Although, since she and I have particular tastes, we are very picky about that which we eat.
 These meals should be low-calorie, not leave us hungry afterward, and of course, be pleasant to eat.

 Don’t expect to successfully diet by eating on a whim.
 You’ll get bored and discouraged.
 Sure, there are food services which deliver tasty and healthy meals to your door.
 However, if you’re doing that every day you’ll go broke rather quickly.
-My advice, find a nice weekly rotation of meals which are easy to make and cook and stick with those.
+My advice, find a nice weekly rotation of meals that are easy to make and cook and stick with those.

 Lately, we’ve been alternating between salmon + green beans, steak + broccoli, and kielbasa + green beans.
 On the weekends we’ll typically use one of those days to prep some meals in advance to fill out the rest of the week.
 That might include a healthy pizza, some meatballs, or paleo crab cakes.
 When we’re in a pinch, rotisserie chicken is a great quick and easy option.
 We enjoy all of these foods very much and have yet to tire of them.
 Once you find meals that you like and don’t require taking too much time, you’ll get the hang of the meal planning and preparation too.